rasulhsn/scanner-go/README.md

 # scanner-go
-Admin panels scanner, purpose of projects is experiments
+Admin panel scanner; the purpose of the project is experimentation.